texfaq/texfaq.github.io/FAQ-acrobat.md

 # Making PDF documents from (La)TeX

-There are three general routes to PDF output: Adobe's original 'distillation' route (via PostScript output), direct conversion of a DVI file, and the use of a direct TeX-like PDF generator such as [pdfTeX](./FAQ-whatpdftex.html).
+There are three general routes to PDF output: Adobe's original ''distillation'' route (via PostScript output), direct conversion of a DVI file, and the use of a direct TeX-like PDF generator such as [pdfTeX](./FAQ-whatpdftex.html).